asdfstudio/Carmen-scoring/docs/removing-rounds.md

 AJ: Rounds can't be optional but should have a sensible default.
 If a round has only a single Division, it should be called a "Set" and has its own scoring properties

+AJ: Judges should be the same across all divisions in a Round.
+Their captions should also be the same.

 ### Private Rounds
 Some rounds are scored but should not have the results made public.
 Add an "is_exhibition" flag to these private rounds or think of an overarching privacy setting for a round to fold Solo Divisions in with others (scoring methods permitting).